cjyoon/triomix_readthedocs/docs/source/plots.rst

 Chimerism (from a sibling)
 ------------
 .. image:: images/chimera_example.jpg
 The meiotic recombination pattern between the two sibling zygotes are shown as segmental VAF patterns in GroupB SNPs.
-In this example Triomix quantified the ratio between the two zygotes of the chimera 22%:78% .
+In this example Triomix quantified the ratio between the two zygotes of the chimera 22%:78%.

 Maternal contamination in a placenta biopsy
 ------------
 .. image:: images/placenta_maternal_contam_example.jpg
 Maternal blood can contaminate the fetal portions of the placenta biopsy.
-Maternal GroupA VAFs are increased and paternal GroupA VAFs are decreased (although the change may not be apparent).
+Maternal GroupA VAFs are increased (mean VAF=0.53) and paternal GroupA VAFs are decreased (mean VAF=0.47).
 In GroupB, additional non-zero low level VAFs are seen only from the mother which suggests DNA contamination originating from the mother.
 In this example, TrioMix quantified that there is 6.6% maternal DNA contamination in the placenta biopsy.

 Sample swap (father <-> offspring)